 SEAI recognises that the decision to report a concern of suspected instances of malpractice or improper conduct may be difficult.
 All concerns raised will be treated confidentially, investigated thoroughly and managed fairly.
 SEAI will make all reasonable efforts to keep the identity of a disclosing individual confidential.

 SEAI reserves the right to withdraw or amend this policy at any time.

-You blow the whistle when you raise a concern or disclose information regarding potential relevant wrongdoing.
-This must be within your own workplace, and it has come to your attention through your work.
+You blow the whistle when you raise a concern or disclose information regarding potential relevant wrongdoing within your own workplace that has come to your attention through your work.
 This can be raised within your workplace.

 SEAI employees may refer to the SEAI Whistleblower Policy for further guidance.